Morgan Stanley fund extends PNE bid, scraps minimum acceptance level

-FRANKFURT, Nov 28 (Reuters) - The Morgan Stanley Infrastructure Partners (MSIP) fund has extended to Dec.
-12 from Nov.
-28 its offer to buy German renewable firm PNE AG , it said on Thursday.
+FRANKFURT (Reuters) - The Morgan Stanley Infrastructure Partners (MSIP) fund has extended its offer to buy German renewable firm PNE AG (PNEGn.DE) by two weeks to Dec.
+12, it said on Thursday.

 MSIP’s bid of 4.00 euros per PNE share, valuing the group at 306 million euros, has been rejected by top-10 shareholders ENKRAFT and Active Ownership Corporation.